J-Sanderson/100-days-of-code/log.md

 [This](https://stackoverflow.com/questions/13452660/how-to-return-value-from-nodejs-callback-function) seems to explain the problem, but I'm still unsure how to solve it.
 At least I know what the problem is...

+Found a link relating to [callbacks](https://stackoverflow.com/questions/14220321/how-do-i-return-the-response-from-an-asynchronous-call/14220323#14220323) that I will look into next time.

 **Thoughts:** As yesterday - challenging but rewarding.
 Though I'm starting to miss making things.

 ### Day 63: August 15, 2017